Qwodjo/The-Market-Gap-Analysis/README.md

 ## C. Technical Explanation

 ### Data Cleaning
-Of the 500,000 products sampled, only 99,694 (19.9%) had complete nutritional data for both sugar and protein content,reflecting the crowdsourced nature of the Open Food Facts database.
-We dropped all rows missing product_name, sugars_100g or proteins_100g and filtered out biologically impossible values where any nutrient exceeded 100g per 100g of product.
-This left us with a clean verified dataset of 99,694 products for analysis.
+Of the 500,000 products sampled, I found only 99,694 (19.9%) had complete nutritional data for both sugar and protein content,reflecting the crowdsourced nature of the Open Food Facts database.
+I dropped all rows missing product_name, sugars_100g or proteins_100g and filtered out biologically impossible values where any nutrient exceeded 100g per 100g of product.
+This left me with a clean verified dataset of 99,694 products for analysis.

 ### Candidate's Choice — Health Score Analysis
-I added a Health Score metric because we wanted to give the client one single number that captures the full nutritional picture of every product and every category.
+I added a Health Score metric because I wanted to give the client one single number that captures the full nutritional picture of every product and every category.

 The formula is: